Artificial-Pancreas/iAPSdocs/docs/EN/operate/interface.md

 ![Enact Bolus](../resources/img/Calculator_6_Amount_Selected.png)

-If you want to manually override the Bolus amount, you can tap and change:
+If you want to manually override the Bolus amount, you can tap "Bolus" to change it.
+Only the amount in the "Bolus" field will be enacted.

 ![Override Bolus](../resources/img/Calculator_7_Amount_Edited.png)